HomeEmployee Benefits ResourcesBenefits Canada NewsLabour Day in Canada: The Origins and Traditions

 Labour Day Shopping and Dining

-• Shopping Labour Day discounts and promotions at malls and retailers.
-It’s a popular weekend for back-to-school shopping.
+Labour Day is a busy time for shopping and dining.
+Many people take advantage of discounts and promotions at malls and retailers, making it a popular weekend for back-to-school purchases.

 Sports and Entertainment